mattparker/lamplighthelp/source/33-2-3_Investigation_Actions.markdown

 Severity is displayed in the following places

  - On the main listing page
- - On the profile of the person at risk
  - At the top of the detail page
  - On the dashboard.